DevExpress-Examples/winforms-dashboard-custom-items/CS/CustomItemsSample/CustomItems/WaypointMap/readme.md

 * [Master-Filtering](http://docs.devexpress.devx/Dashboard/15702/winforms-dashboard/winforms-designer/create-dashboards-in-the-winforms-designer/interactivity/master-filtering?v=21.1)

-The WayPoint Map Item uses tile images from the [MS Bing Maps](https://www.bing.com/maps/) service and requires Bing Maps key.
+The WayPoint Map Item uses tile images from the [MS Bing Maps](https://www.bing.com/maps/) service and requires a Bing Maps key.
 Enter your key in the `WaypointMapItemExtensionModule.OnCustomDashboardItemControlCreating` method.
-Refer to the following article for details: [How to: Get a Bing Maps Key](https://docs.devexpress.com/WindowsForms/15102/controls-and-libraries/map-control/examples/general/how-to-get-a-bing-maps-key).
+Refer to the following article for more information: [How to: Get a Bing Maps Key](https://docs.devexpress.com/WindowsForms/15102/controls-and-libraries/map-control/examples/general/how-to-get-a-bing-maps-key).

 ## Example Structure